 Geraniums are a favorite flowering plant because they bloom from Spring through Fall.
 If you care for them properly, they will be full of blooms all season long.
 You can see how to ensure beautiful, continuous blooms.

-I have decided to try two techniques to save these geraniums for next spring.
+I have decided to try two techniques for the overwintering of geraniums.
 Since this is the first year for the mother plant, I want to keep it over the winter by cutting back the excess stems and allowing it to become dormant.

 Transfer the plant into a clean container with fresh potting soil, remove dead or diseased stems and trim back excess foliage.